singhbhupender1/singhbhupender1.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

+I'm a data science enthusiast, experienced with python and SQL programming.
-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.
+I specialize in Statistics, data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+Always trying to implement machine learning in novel environments for greater good

+Found skateboarding, snowboarding or banging head to music when free